FBEZ/workshop-esp-idf/content/workshops/esp-idf-basic/assignment-2-2/index.md

 - `POST /led/blink` &rarr; accepts JSON `{ "times": int, "interval_ms": int }` to blink the LED the specified number of times at the given interval, and returns JSON `{"blink": "done"}`

-## Solution Outline
+## Solution outline

-To control the LED, you can use the code from exercise 1.2, included here for convenience.
+To control the LED, you can use the code from the [blink example](https://github.com/espressif/esp-idf/blob/master/examples/get-started/blink/main/blink_example_main.c), included here for convenience.

+### Boards with GPIO LED

 * Include the GPIO header